cozy/cozy-stack/docs/permissions.md

 }
 ```

-Permissions required : GET on the whole doctype
+Permissions required: GET on the whole doctype